devsecopsmaturitymodel/DevSecOps-MaturityModel/INSTALL.md

 ng build
 ```
 The files that were created in the subfolder `dist`

+If your DSOMM application is having a subfolder in the URL (e.g. https://server.local/our-dsomm), you need to build the Angular application to prepare for this.
+In that case build the application by using `ng build  --base-href /our-dsomm/`.

 ## Teams and Groups
 To customize these teams, you can create your own [meta.yaml](src/assets/meta.yaml)  file with your unique team definitions.